-Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term used to refer to a set of birth defects caused by prenatal alcohol exposure.
+Fetal Alcohol Spectrum Disorder (FASD) is a diagnosis that refers to a set of birth defects caused by prenatal alcohol exposure.
 The symptoms can be physical, mental or both, and are often permanent and difficult to treat.
 Though every child with FASD is different, there are a few common symptoms:

 Babies with FASD will tend to have low birth weights and be shorter than average.
 This will continue throughout their lives, though some children born with FASD can have average or even high weight and height.

 The most obvious outward signs of FASD are in the face: a smaller than average skull, a short nose, a less visible philtrum (the groove between your lips and nose), a thin upper lip and small eye openings.
 Being so prominent and easily recognizable opens up children with FASD for bullying and stigma throughout their lives.